lenaschimmel/umf-detector/README.md

 # UMF detector library
 ## Fork Info

-_Forked from [this repo](https://github.com/szist/umf-detector) to add some features and general experimentation._
+_Forked from [this repo](https://github.com/szist/umf-detector) to add some features and general experimentation.
+See [the (outdated) project website](http://www.fit.vutbr.cz/research/groups/graph/MF/) for more explanation._

 Current enhancements in this fork: